• Share this on:

 Africa Regional Standard (ARS)

 There are also other standards for cocoa production.
 One of these is the Africa Regional Standard (ARS) developed by Côte d’Ivoire and Ghana.
 The ARS was finalised in 2021.
-National implementation guides will be developed in 2023.
-The ambition is to make this standard mandatory for all cocoa farmers in those 2 countries.
+National implementation guides are available for Ghana and Côte d’Ivoire.
+The ambition is to make this standard mandatory for all cocoa farmers in those two countries.

-It is important to note that if the cocoa is compliant with the ARS, it does not automatically mean that it meets the EU due diligence requirements.
+It is important to note that if the cocoa is compliant with the ARS, it does not automatically mean that it complies with the EU due diligence requirements.
 Read this paper for details.

 Tip: